syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Cell-Types/How-to-Use-ColorEdit-Control-in-a-Cell-and-Retrieve-its-Value.md

 ---
 layout: post
-title: Cell Types in GridControl
+title: Cell Types in GridControl | WinForms | Syncfusion
-description: how to use coloredit control in a cell and retrieve its value
+description: This section describes how to use coloredit control in a cell and retrieve its value in WindowsForms platform.
 platform: windowsforms
 control: Grid
 documentation: ug